aws-samples/aws-modernization-with-snyk-and-hashicorp/content/50_Snyk/53_FixingIaCIssues.md

 It's good to see the changes we planned are accounted for, and that we have to replace items for some of them.

-Run the apply command and re-do the tests to confirm lack of access from other IP addresses.
+Run the `terraform apply` command and re-do the tests to confirm lack of access from other IP addresses.

 ```bash
 terraform apply -auto-approve